China issues top warning for strong typhoon nearing coast

-BEIJING (AP) — China has issued its top warning for coastal areas of Zhejiang province ahead of a strong typhoon.
+BEIJING (AP) — China issued its top warning for coastal areas of Zhejiang province Friday ahead of a strong typhoon expected to bring heavy rain and winds within hours.

 Heavy rain was expected in Zhejiang, Shanghai and nearby provinces on Friday before Typhoon Lekima hits land on Saturday morning, then weakens as it moves north.

 Parts of northern Taiwan closed offices and suspended classes at schools on Friday as the storm passed northeast of the island.
+The same area was hit by a magnitude 6.0 earthquake Thursday that caused minor damage but no deaths or injuries.

 The red alert China issued is the most serious in its four-tired alert system, prompting authorities to prepare evacuations, suspend train and air travel and require vessels to return to port.
+In Zhejiang, ferry service had been cancelled and more than 200 tourists evacuated from popular Beiji island.

 The National Meteorological Center said Lekima was gusting at 209 kph (130 mph) and traveling northwesterly at 13 kph (8 mph).